MasuRii/ChapterClip/README.md

-# ChapterClip
+# ChapterClip - EPUB Processor

-A Python CLI tool that extracts and copies a user-defined word count from EPUB files starting from a specified chapter.
-The tool provides a clean, HTML-free text extraction that automatically calculates and includes complete chapters up to a maximum word limit.
+A Python CLI tool that extracts and copies a user-defined word count from EPUB files starting from a specified chapter, and applies search and replace operations.
+The tool provides a clean, HTML-free text extraction that automatically calculates and includes complete chapters up to a maximum word limit, with optional term replacement functionality.

 ## Overview

-ChapterClip is designed to provide readers with an efficient way to extract and copy manageable portions of their EPUB books for reading, note-taking, or text processing purposes.
+ChapterClip is designed to provide readers with an efficient way to extract and copy manageable portions of their EPUB books for reading, note-taking, or text processing purposes, with optional search and replace functionality for text modification.
 It supports standard EPUB formats and ensures clean text output without HTML artifacts.

 ### Vision Statement
-To provide readers with an efficient way to extract and copy manageable portions of their EPUB books for reading, note-taking, or text processing purposes.
+To provide readers with an efficient way to extract and copy manageable portions of their EPUB books for reading, note-taking, or text processing purposes, with optional search and replace functionality for customized text modifications.

 ### Target Users
 - Digital readers who want to extract specific portions of books